Folkwise-io/MintbeanPlatformV3-frontend/pull_request_template.md

 ## Description

-This PR Adds the svelte JS template to the collection.
+This PR Adds [thing] template to the collection.

 ## Added to documentation?